Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 ANTICIPATING CARETAKING NEEDS

 Another aspect of planning for the future many people tend to overlook is long-term care.
-While few people anticipate needing long-term care, the reality is 70% of those turning 65 in 2015 will need some form of long-term care during their lifetime.8 As life expectancy increases, so do the chances of health complications—both expected and unexpected—that will call for professional care.
+While few people anticipate needing long-term care, the reality is 70% of people turning 65 will need some form of long-term care during their lifetime.8 As life expectancy increases, so do the chances of health complications—both expected and unexpected—that will call for professional care.
 And as costs continue to rise, funding long-term care is of mounting concern.
-In fact, only four in 10 wealthy individuals consider themselves prepared for the financial impact of long-term care, according to a U.S. Trust survey.9
+In fact, only 52% of wealthy individuals consider themselves prepared for the financial impact of long-term care for themselves or their spouse, and only 44% feel prepared for the financial impact of long-term care for a parent.9

 All too often, health-care planning begins and ends with naming a health- care proxy and creating a living will.